 The initial role of a stepparent is that of another caring adult in a child's life, similar to a loving family member or mentor.
-You may desire a closer bond right away, and might wonder what you're doing wrong if your new stepchild doesn't warm up to you or your kids as quickly as you'd like — but relationships need time to grow.
+You may desire a closer bond right away, and might wonder what you're doing wrong if your new stepchild doesn't warm up to you or your kids as quickly as you'd like.
+But relationships need time to grow.

 Start out slow and try not to rush into things.
 Let things develop naturally — kids can tell when adults are being fake or insincere.
 Over time, you can develop a deeper, more meaningful relationship with your stepchildren, which doesn't necessarily have to resemble the one they share with their birth parents.

-Factors That Affect Your Relationship
+Things That Affect Your Relationship

 Children who are mourning the loss of a deceased parent or the separation or divorce of their birth parents may need time to heal before they can fully accept you as a new parent.

 - How old the kids are.
 When it comes to adjusting and forming new relationships, younger kids generally have an easier time than older kids.
 But there can be a "sleeper effect" with young children.
 Some take big changes in stride at first, but disruptive behaviors or challenging emotions come up years later.
 Talk openly with kids, even if they seem OK with the big changes, to help prevent trouble later.

 - How long you've known them.
 Usually, the longer you know the kids, the better the relationship.
-There are exceptions (for example, if you were friends with the parents before they separated and are blamed for the break-up), but in most cases having a history together makes the transition a little smoother.
+There are exceptions (for example, if you were friends with the parents before they separated and are blamed for the break-up).
+But in most cases, having a history together makes the transition a little smoother.

 - How long you dated the parent before marriage.
 Again, there are exceptions but typically if you don't rush into the relationship with the adult, kids have a good sense that you are in this for the long haul.

 - How much time the kids spend with you.
-Trying to bond with kids every other weekend — when they want quality time with a birth parent they don't see as often as they'd like — can be a difficult way to make friends with your new stepkids.
+Trying to bond with kids every other weekend — when they want quality time with a birth parent they don't see as often as they'd like — can be a hard way to make friends with your stepkids.
 Remember to put their needs first: If kids want time with their birth parent, they should get it.
 So sometimes making yourself scarce can help smooth the path to a better relationship in the long run.

 Steps to Great Stepparenting